me-and/cygwin-install-action/README.md

 In certain circumstances you might want to ignore any existing caches but still store a new one, or restore a cache but not write one.
-Do this by setting `package-cache` to `saveonly` or `restoreonly` as appropriate.
+Do this by setting `cache` to `saveonly` or `restoreonly` as appropriate.
 This is particularly useful when calling the action multiple times in the same run, where you probably want to restore the cache the first time the action is called, then save it the last time it is called.

 You should make sure to clear these caches every so often.
 This action, like the underlying Cygwin installer, doesn't remove old package files from its